 Of all the hot topics in health, the gut microbiome perhaps tops the list.

 Our microbiome is the trillions of microscopic organisms inhabiting our intestines, sometimes referred to as an organ in and of itself.
-Each of us has a unique microbiome, which contributes to thousands of physiological processes in the body.79 Digesting food is just the tip of the iceberg.
+Each of us has a unique microbiome, which contributes to thousands of physiological processes in the body.

 Altered gut bacteria, essentially a change-up of the bacterial composition, can have big impacts on health, both positive and negative.
 In the case of a loss of balance between “good” and “bad” bacteria, disease risk might increase.
 This is termed “dysbiosis.”
 It’s currently unknown which comes first, disease or dysbiosis, but the two are highly correlated.
-This is perhaps due to the fact that gut bacteria are heavily influenced by what we consume.80 "You are what you eat."
+This is perhaps due to the fact that gut bacteria are heavily influenced by what we consume.

 The ketogenic diet has been shown to induce changes in the gut microbiome, and many of these changes have been linked to disease improvement.

-The gut microbiomes of epileptic children change in response to a KD—there are fewer pathogens and more beneficial bacteria.81 Some research has indicated that this change in gut microbiome might be necessary for the benefits of a KD in epilepsy.82
+The gut microbiomes of epileptic children change in response to a KD—there are fewer pathogens and more beneficial bacteria.

-Another study has shown that KD feeding triggered reduced gut microbial counts and a compositional remodeling of the gut in mice with autism spectrum disorder.83 This finding is supported by the data that ketogenic diets lead to improved neurological health.
+Another study has shown that KD feeding triggered reduced gut microbial counts and a compositional remodeling of the gut in mice with autism spectrum disorder.

 Changes to the gut biome don’t take long once you transition to a diet.
-One study has shown that after just five days of feeding a diet primarily of meats, eggs, and cheese (i.e. a ketogenic diet), drastic shifts in several gut biome species occurred—some taking place within just one day of starting the diet.85 A day or two after the diet ended, the microbes settled back to “normal”.
+One study has shown that after just five days of feeding a diet primarily of meats, eggs, and cheese (i.e. a ketogenic diet), drastic shifts in several gut biome species occurred—some taking place within just one day of starting the diet.

 However, a new interest is growing in the use of ketogenic diets for some aspects of sport performance, particularly those involving endurance exercise.